james-chien/DeETF-protocol/README.md

 * Governance - users can vote to add more tokens into ETF
 * Staking - stake to share with protocol fees
 * Variety of ETFs - Inverse ETF, Derivative ETF & ETF Futures and Options
+* Improvements - add some minor features to provide better user experience

 ## Contact